Homeschoolers' Access to Public School Classes

 What is VaHomeschoolers doing about homeschool access issues?

-The Organization of Virginia Homeschoolers works at the state and local level to craft more effective homeschool access laws and policies for parents and policymakers alike.
+The Organization of Virginia Homeschoolers works at the state and local levels to craft more effective homeschool access laws and policies for parents and policymakers alike.
 Over the years, we have lobbied for access legislation in the Virginia General Assembly, helped school divisions improve their access policies, helped parents successfully resolve access concerns, and dialogued repeatedly with the Virginia Department of Education (VDOE), the Virginia High School League (VHSL), the Virginia School Board Association (VSBA), and numerous local school boards on various access issues.